matteeyah/respondo/docs/tickets.md

 If someone leaves a public reply on a ticket that's closed, it's automatically re-opened.

+## Filtering

+### Searching by content

+You can search tickets based on their content.
+Enter the search query then press the Search button.

+### Searching by author name

+You can search tickets based on the author name.
+Enter the search query then press the Search button.

+### Filtering by status

+You can filter tickets based on ther status.
+Click the "Open Tickets" or "Solved Tickets" button to filter tickets.

 ## Responding to tickets

+### Replying

 You can reply to social media posts.
 To open the response form, click the reply (<i class="fas fa-reply"></i>) button below the ticket you want to respond to.

+### Internal Notes

 You can leave internal notes, visible only to other brand members.
 To open the internal note form, click the note (<i class="fas fa-sticky-note"></i>) button below the ticket you want to respond to.

+### Solving / Opening

 You can Solve open tickets and Open solved tickets.
 Click the solve or open (<i class="fas fa-check"></i>/<i class="fas fa-folder-open"></i>) button below